Basic Wine Tasting Terms

 Gamey – pungent aromas occasionally found in big red wines.

-Gooseberry – often used to describe Sauvignon Blanc.
+Gooseberry – often used to describe a characteristic aroma of Sauvignon Blanc, resembling tart green fruit..

-Green – this describes young wine which tastes of unripe fruit.
+Green – this describes a young wine which tastes of unripe fruit or vegetal notes, indicating under-ripeness.

 Grog – this is an Australian term to describe alcohol.
 The term is associated with the watering down of alcohol.